neo-archaic/conclar/public/info.md

 All times are listed in Irish time (UTC+1) and your local time - you can change the timezone displayed in ConClár on the **Settings** page.

 **Programme**
-* Friday: Opening Ceremony (online only) at 7pm
+* Friday: Opening Ceremony (online only) at 19:00 followed by a social Zoom hangout
-* Saturday: 10am - 8pm, including programme streamed from the Maldron Hotel
+* Saturday: 10:00 - 20:00, including programme streamed from the Maldron Hotel
-* Saturday night social: 9pm - late
+* Saturday night social: 21:00 - late
-* Sunday: 10am – 6:30pm (Closing Ceremony begins at 6:30pm)
+* Sunday: 10:00 – 18:30 (Closing Ceremony begins at 18:30)
 Breakout rooms will be available in Zoom 2 throughout the weekend as social space.

 ## Programme Notes